mooinglemur/zsmkit/README.md

 ```
 Inputs: .X = priority
 ```
 Starts playback of a song.
 If `zsm_stop` was called, this function continues playback from the point that it was stopped.
-If the file is being streamed rather than played back from memory
+If the file is being streamed rather than played back from memory, this routine will ensure that the ring buffer is at least partially filled.

 ---
 #### `zsm_stop`